AdobeDocs/experience-manager-cloud-service.en/help/forms/repeatable-forms.md

 1. Open or create new document file in a Microsft SharePoint Site to embed the Excel sheet  in it using a `Form Block`.
 For example, open the `index` file and add a `Form Block`.
 2. Open the command prompt, navigate to your AEM Edge Delivery project directory on your local machine, and execute the command as `aem up`.

 The form is accessible at `https://localhost:3000`, where clicking the `Add` button adds new repeatable section for entering co-applicant details.
-You can also delete the the repeatable section by clicking the `Delete` button.
+You can also delete the repeatable section by clicking the `Delete` button.

 >[!NOTE]
 >